NilinReza/Boggle-Game-Elixir/README.md

 # Boggle Solver

 This is a Boggle solver implemented in Elixir.
-It finds all possible words on a given Boggle board.
+It finds all possible words on a given Boggle board using Tuples and Maps to store the Boggle board and the found words respectively.

 ## How it works